ceifa/sqlier/README.md

-This project aims to offer a way of writing one only code and be able to switch between multiple database drivers without problems.
+Are you tired of these lots of heavy database libraries which do a lot of things which you don't need?
+You came at the right place!
+This project aims to offer a way of writing a very simple code only one time and be able to switch between multiple database drivers without problems.
 The most easier and lightweight database abstraction of the market!

-> Alert: This project will not fill all the database cases and not aims to fill.
+> Alert: This project will not fill all the database edge cases and not aims to fill.

 ## Usage